 Enterprise leadership is an interdisciplinary major that focuses on developing entrepreneurial management, leadership, and professional communication skills.
-The major promotes problem solving, critical thinking, creativity, and innovation through understanding how to strategically address complex issues to meet consumer and organizational needs.
+The major promotes problem-solving, critical thinking, creativity, and innovation through understanding how to strategically address complex issues to meet consumer and organizational needs.
 Students also learn how to effectively communicate, build and lead diverse teams, and understand how social and cultural issues impact organizational effectiveness.
+Students earning this degree are uniquely positioned to pursue a wide variety of career opportunities, and graduates have leveraged their education and professional development to quickly advance in their careers.

 Learning Outcomes